ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 4. Wait a few minutes, then let the user try to bind the service again.

-5. If this does not resolve the problem, then the {{site.data.keyword.Bluemix_notm}} IAM permissions are out of sync and you cannot resolve the issue yourself.
+5. If this does not resolve the problem, then the {{site.data.keyword.cloud_notm}} IAM permissions are out of sync and you cannot resolve the issue yourself.
 [Contact IBM support](/docs/get-support?topic=get-support-getting-customer-support) by opening a support case.
 Make sure to provide the cluster ID, the user ID, and the service instance ID.
    1. Retrieve the cluster ID.
       ```
       ibmcloud ks clusters